-From this table shows that age of respondent mother significance level is 6.8 percent.this significant level is not accepted to the age of respondent mother.
+This table shows that age of respondent mother significance level is 6.8 percent.
+This significant level is not accepted to the age of respondent mother.
 Education level of respondent mother significance level is 7.2 percent which is not accepted to the education level of respondent mother.
 Education level of respondent husband significance level is 49.9 percent which is not accepted.
-Income level of household significance level is 34.3 percent which is not accepted to the respondent mother.
+Income level of household significance level is 34.3 percent which is not accepted.
+Provided ANC by who to the respondent mother significance level is 0 percent which is accepted to the respondent mother.
 ANC place of the respondent mother significance level is 0 percent which is accepted to the respondent mother.
-ANC place of the respondent mother.
 ANC cost of respondent mother significance level is 0.1 percent.
 Which is accepted?
 Respondent's home far from LAMB community clinic significance level is 38.8 percent which is not accepted.